Strengthening agile procurement for a national pay system

 | Implementation readiness | Prepares the operating model and implementation team needed for successful execution after award. |

-Rather than using the scorecard as a compliance exercise, we positioned it as a tool for continuous improvement.
-This helped the team identify targeted changes, challenge the status quo, and strengthen its ability to run an agile procurement capable of supporting a successful replacement for Phoenix.
+The resulting scorecard wasn’t designed as a one-time compliance exercise.
+We positioned it as a tool for continuous improvement — something the team could revisit as its approach matured.
+This helped the team identify targeted changes, challenge the status quo, and build the procurement discipline needed to support a successful replacement for Phoenix.

 The results

-- Established a 13-part agile procurement framework applicable to major software acquisitions, including both build and buy approaches
+- Established a 13-criteria agile procurement framework applicable to major software acquisitions, covering both build and buy approaches across the full acquisition life cycle

-- Delivered 15 concrete recommendations to strengthen the NextGen HR and Pay team’s procurement approach
+- Delivered 15 concrete recommendations to strengthen the NextGen HR and Pay team’s procurement approach, prioritized by impact and implementation feasibility

-- Created a scorecard and assessment model the team could reuse to evaluate and improve its practices over time
+- Created a reusable scorecard and assessment model the team could apply repeatedly to evaluate and improve its procurement practices over time

-- Helped establish a stronger path forward for procuring a modern, integrated replacement for the Phoenix pay system
+- Provided a stronger procurement foundation for acquiring a modern, integrated replacement for the Phoenix pay system — an effort that has since advanced through vendor selection and pilot phases